ropensci/datapack/cran-comments.md

 ## Downstream dependencies

-* There are currently no downstream dependencies for this package.
+* `dataone` is currently the only downstream dependency